kcartlidge/simple-editor/README.md

 - Font selection and size
   - Default font choices can be overridden
   - Unavailable fonts silently suppressed
-- Optional change event callback
+- *Intelligent* optional change event callbacks
   - Instantly when there are changes (e.g., for your own 'changed' flag)
   - At an interval if there have been changes (e.g., to trigger a word count update)
+  - After a specified period of inactivity (e.g., autosave after 2 minutes)
 - Get content as either escaped or raw HTML
 - Options to select which features are shown